 Therapy Farm Built on Access and Inclusion

-Pamela Wheeler is as a licensed mental health practitioner who founded UBU Therapy Farms in Lincoln, NE where children can learn socio-emotional skills and interact with animals in a therapeutic setting.
-Wheeler previously worked as a crisis response therapist and sought out Animals and Human Health professional development certificate because she wanted to begin her own practice specializing in the inclusion of animals alongside treatment.
+Pamela Wheeler is a licensed mental health practitioner who founded UBU Therapy Farms in Lincoln, NE where children can learn socio-emotional skills and interact with animals in a therapeutic setting.
+Wheeler previously worked as a crisis response therapist and sought out our Animals and Human Health professional development certificate because she wanted to begin her own practice specializing in the inclusion of animals alongside treatment.

 Read More